- Home

 Lecture content

-Depending on the lab or major, you may also be required to attend seminars once or twice a week (these are required courses).
-The content mainly consists of research presentations and paper introductions, and they are often held jointly with other labs, providing an opportunity to broaden your research horizons.
+Additionally, depending on the research lab or major, attendance at seminars once or twice a week may be required (these are technically mandatory subjects).
+These seminars primarily consist of research presentations and paper reviews, often held jointly with other research labs, providing opportunities to broaden your research perspective.

 About TA